evanvolgas/reflectedintelligence/_posts/2025-05-21-cultural-biases-in-reflected-intelligence.md

 There are also concerns in sensitive applications like healthcare, hiring, or governance.
 For example, Obermeyer et al. (2023) found that an AI system used for prioritizing patients for additional care programs was inadvertently discriminating against Black patients because it was trained on data from a healthcare system where historical inequities had led to lower spending on Black patients for equivalent medical needs[^9].
 The algorithm used healthcare costs as a proxy for healthcare needs, but this proxy was biased by historical patterns of unequal access and treatment.

 Fairness and inclusivity are at risk: if AI systems systematically perform worse for certain cultural or language groups, it perpetuates digital inequality.
 Everyone should have the right to benefit from AI technologies without needing to adopt the cultural lens of the AI.
 Ensuring that requires conscious effort to identify and correct cultural biases in our algorithms.
+This concern is closely related to the broader AI safety issues discussed in our [article on reflection as a security mechanism](/2025/05/14/relfection-as-security/), where we explored how reflection can help identify and mitigate harmful outputs.

 ## Solutions: Striving for Cultural Inclusivity in AI